-DO SYS 716 - Medical Physiology (7.0 Credit Hours)
+DO SYS 716 - Medical Physiology (6.0 Credit Hours)

 This course is a comprehensive study of normal human physiology organized by system, with an emphasis on integration and control, and the osteopathic principles based on the body's innate capacity for regulation and healing.
 Students are also introduced to failures of the regulatory systems, due either to internal or external pathology.
-The major class activities are lectures and team-based learning (TBL) exercises.
-TBL activities are problem-solving exercises to reinforce learning.
-The goal of TBL is to develop skills at solving problems in physiological medicine that the students need to become highly qualified osteopathic physicians.
+The major class activities are lectures.